Verified Foundations for Differential Privacy: Conclusion

 \section{Conclusion}

 We presented \sampcert{}, a formally verified foundation for differential privacy.
 SampCert's key innovations include: (1) A generic DP foundation that can be instantiated for various DP definitions (e.g., pure, concentrated, Rényi DP); (2) formally verified discrete Laplace and Gaussian sampling algorithms that avoid the pitfalls of floating-point implementations; and (3) a simple probability monad and novel proof technique that streamline the formalization.
-We see SampCert being used in two ways: (1) The mechanized DP foundation provides researchers with a powerful starting point for developing and proving correctness of new privacy mechanisms and definitions.
+We see \sampcert{} being used in two ways: (1) The mechanized DP foundation provides researchers with a powerful starting point for developing and proving correctness of new privacy mechanisms and definitions.
 (2) The mechanically verified primitives, like the random sampling algorithms, can be extracted from Lean and directly deployed to increase assurance of differentially private systems.
-Indeed, SampCert is used in the AWS Clean Rooms Differential Privacy service.
 In the future, we would like to extend \sampcert{} to model and prove non-existence of timing side-channels.
 Additionally, we would like to use \sampcert{} as to verify and extract a full-fledged DP query evaluation engine.